-Fire resistance testing of textiles and furnishings
+Fire testing of textiles and furnishings: standards and methods

 Published August 26, 2022

 Each European country has its own regulations or recommendations for the testing of textile products, and it can be quite a challenge to navigate among the different standards and classifications.
-The testing itself, on the other hand, is not complicated, as long as the material composition, product variations, and intended use are known before testing.
+The testing itself, on the other hand, is not complicated, as long as the material composition, product variations, and intended uses are known before testing.

-Commonly used fire testing standards
+Common fire testing standards

 Some of the most commonly used fire testing standards include the following international and national ones: